maarten-pennings/6502/3eeprom/README.md

 I found the [AT28C16](https://www.aliexpress.com/item/32984222148.html), a 2kB EEPROM.
 I also found a [Youtube video by Ben Eater](https://youtu.be/K88pgWhEb1M) that explained how to make a programmer for it using a Nano.
+That seemed like a good way to go.

 ## EEPROM programmer